tepong32/xl_tkinter/README.md

 # 🧮 Dynamic Excel Data Entry App (Tkinter + ttkbootstrap)

-A modern **Excel-style data entry companion** built with **Tkinter** and **ttkbootstrap**, designed for people who want the familiarity of spreadsheets — with the validation, structure, and polish of a real app.
+A modern **Excel-style data entry companion** built with **Tkinter** and **ttkbootstrap**, designed for users who prefer the familiarity of spreadsheets — with the reliability, structure, and validation of a professional tool.

-> ✨ Perfect for office staff, students, and small-scale data collectors who work with Excel templates daily.
+> ✨ Ideal for office clerks, researchers, and small data teams handling recurring Excel templates.

 ---